-Prior to my PhD, I was a Machine Learning Researcher at Goldman Sachs CoreAI, where I worked on information extraction from text in the financial domain.
-I completed my Masters in Computer Science at UMass Amherst, where I worked in the Information Extraction and Synthesis Lab under Prof Andrew McCallum, and in the Information Fusion Lab under Prof Madalina Fiterau.
-I started my journey of research as an undergraduate, under the wonderful guidance of Prof Balaraman Ravindran at IIT Madras, where I worked on Object Tracking and Classification in video data.
-I was introduced to the world of Machine Learning by Prof Emma Brunksill at the OurCS Workshop at CMU.
+Prior to my PhD, I was a researcher at Goldman Sachs CoreAI, where I worked on information extraction and interpretability methods for text in the financial domain under Dr Vijay Saraswat.
+I completed my Masters in Computer Science at UMass Amherst, where I worked under the wonderful guidance of Prof Andrew McCallum and Prof Madalina Fiterau.

 You can find my single page Resumé here, or a more detailed CV here.